njsilbiger/Coding_open_notebook/_posts/2017-01-17-DataStructurePlotting.md

 Data$X<-NULL

 ```
-There is nothing worse than having a messy working directory.
-One of the major benefits of coding is to create transparent and reproducible research.
-Having a messy directory makes it difficult for outsiders to follow your code/data.

-Our data is now in a clean *dataframe* (the name of the data strucutre).
-You will notice that there are two different types of data in the dataframe.
+Our data are now in a clean *dataframe* (the name of the data strucutre).
+You will notice that there are two different types of data in this dataframe.
 A *factor* and an *integer*.
 The factor are discrete data that have levels.
 For example, Tide height here is a factor with levels low, mid, and high.
 R automatically puts the levels in alphabetical order, but sometimes this does not make sense.
 For example, high should go after mid, not before.
-So now we are going to order the factors a way that makes sense for Lauren's data.
+So now we are going to order the factors in a way that makes sense for Lauren's data.

 ```R
 # order the habitat data by level of environmental filtering: